Perspectives for hyperon and hypernuclei physics: Future experimental highlights

 The lightest strange baryonic nuclear system is the hypertriton \HHH\ and found to be just bound.
 For \HHH\, accessible observables are in principle the binding energy, the excitation spectrum (if particle-bound excited states exist), spins, lifetime, and decay branching ratios.
 Of course, for such a light nucleus, these quantities are expected to be intimately related~\cite{DALITZ196258,Rayet1966}.

-Like the deuterium or the tritium nucleus for conventional baryon interactions, a profound understanding of the lightest hypernuclei is a cornerstone for any strong interaction theory dealing with strange baryons~\cite{STAR:2010gyg,Chen:2023mel}.
+Like the deuterium or the tritium nucleus for conventional baryon interactions, a profound understanding of the lightest hypernuclei is a cornerstone of any strong interaction theory dealing with strange baryons~\cite{Downs:1959zz,STAR:2010gyg,Chen:2023mel}.
+For fitting modern interactions, the \HHH\ is used to determine the spin dependence~\cite{Kamada:1997rv,Sun:2025oib}.
 A precise and accurate measurement of the hypertriton binding energy gains further relevance from recent hypernuclear studies in ultra-relativistic heavy-ion collisions~\cite{STARmass2020,PhysRevLett.131.102302}.
 The large size of the 'ultimate halo nucleus' {\HHH} makes it a unique probe for the fragment formation process in ultra-relativistic heavy-ion collisions.

 Less than 10 years ago, hypertriton emulsion data were the only source of its binding energy $B_{\Lambda}$.
 The number of uniquely identified events for the determination of $B_{\Lambda}$ was of the order $\sim$200 from different decay modes, analyzed and compiled in three works.
 The mean value was evaluated in Ref.~\cite{Juric:1973zq} using both decay modes (0.13$\pm$0.05)\,MeV.
 Recently, two new values became available, one by the STAR Collaboration~\cite{STARmass2020}, $B_{\Lambda} = 406 \pm 120\, \mathrm{(stat.)} \pm 110\, \mathrm{(syst.)}$\,keV, and the other by the ALICE Collaboration~\cite{PhysRevLett.131.102302}, $B_{\Lambda} = 102 \pm 63\, \mathrm{(stat.)} \pm 67\, \mathrm{(syst.)}$\,keV.
 Both were determined from relativistic heavy-ion experiments with large sets of collected collisions.
-Remarkably, the STAR B$_{\Lambda}$ value is larger than the Alice one, and they differ by two standard deviations.
+Remarkably, the STAR B$_{\Lambda}$ value is larger than the ALICE one, and they differ by two standard deviations.
 The STAR value also seems to be in tension with the emulsion value.
 Ref.~\cite{Chen:2023mel} presents a global average of all data points, yielding $B_{\Lambda} = 0.17 \pm 0.06$\,MeV.
 Note that $S\equiv\sqrt{\chi^2/(N-1)}=1.6$ from the average is rather large~\cite{Chen:2023mel}, indicating a relatively large spread of experimental data.
 The ideogram presentation of the data points in Ref.~\cite{Chen:2023mel} also shows a large spread of the values.
 A thorough understanding of the systematics is required~\cite {Chen:2023mel}.

 Several experiments are expected to produce more precise and accurate hypertriton lifetime and binding energy data in the coming years.
 The WASA-FRS Collaboration at GSI/FAIR, the P73/P77 Collaboration at J-PARC, ALICE during LHC Runs 3 and 4, and an experiment at ELPH at Tohoku University will enhance our understanding of the lifetimes of {\HHH} and {\HH}.
 One activity of the Extension Project for the J-PARC Hadron Experimental Facility is focusing on the $\gamma$-ray spectroscopy of hypernuclei and will search for the $\gamma$-ray transitions of {\HHH}.
 A unique experiment at the R3B spectrometer of GSI/FAIR will probe the $\Lambda$ halo structure of {\HHH}.
 New measurements of the {\HHH} binding energy are expected from the Mainz Mikrotron (MAMI), JLab, ALICE, and the J-PARC E07 emulsion experiment.
 These attempts attest to the importance of the hypertriton as a benchmark for any hypernuclear structure calculation.